spoonapps/docs/doc/getting_started/tour_i/tour_i.md

 Let's analyze what just happened:

 ```
-spoon commit	# `commit` creates a new image from a specified container.
+spoon commit	# The `commit` command creates a new image from a specified container.
 87ddv			# Specify the container with at least 2 digits of the container ID.
 helloworld		# The name you'd like for your new image.
 ```